 Is there an age limit for medical cannabis?

 If a patient is younger than 18 years old, a second physician may concur with the Medical Marijuana doctor to help a patient become qualified, as long as the patient meets the criteria for an appropriate medical condition.
-The second physician may be the patient's primary or specialist doctor.
+The second physician may be the patient’s primary or specialist doctor.

 Is there patient confidentiality?

 Patient medical records are confidential and private.
-Qualification for a medical marijuana ID card will not show up on background checks for employment, schools, or insurances.
+Qualification for a Medical Marijuana Card will not show up on background checks for employment, schools, or insurances.
 Phone contact regarding qualification will not be conducted since it may provide unauthorized access to your information or a breach of doctor-patient confidentiality.

 When are recommendations for medical cannabis valid?

-Once the application is complete online, the patient will receive a temporary ID card via email, which can then be used to purchase medical marijuana while their permanent ID card is being mailed.
+Once the application is complete online, the patient will receive a temporary Medical Marijuana Card after two weeks via email, which can then be used to purchase medical cannabis while their permanent ID card is being mailed.

 Are there any other follow-up visits required?

-Doctors must follow-up and re-evaluate patients in person every 30 weeks.
-Compassionate use ID cards must be renewed yearly with the Florida Department of Health Registry online.
+A Medical Marijuana doctor must follow-up and re-evaluate patients in person every 30 weeks.
+Medical Marijuana cards must be renewed yearly with the Florida Department of Health Registry online.

 Where can I purchase medical marijuana?

-Dispensaries are privately licensed companies in Florida that provide medical marijuana.
+Dispensaries are privately licensed companies in Florida that provide medical cannabis.
 You may go to a dispensary location or call for delivery to your home.